OpenTreeOfLife/reference-taxonomy/doc/method/method-sources.md

 **WoRMS (Decapoda)**
-We incorporated WoRMS in order to improve classificatio and coverage of decapods.
+We incorporated WoRMS in order to improve classification and coverage of decapods.
 We obtained the WoRMS taxonomy via its Web API around [date].  [reference]